MichaelChapman305/mc-exercise/FUBAR.md

 Maybe if we start telling people the brain is an app they will start using it.

-When my boss asked me who is the stupid one, me or him?
-I told him everyone knows he doesn't hire stupid people.

-There are three types of people in the world.
-Those who can count and those who can't.

-This is what Bob and Carol did on Carol's Computer

-"What time did the man go to the dentist?
-Tooth hurt-y."

-I went to the funeral of a friend recently who had drowned.
-We were going to get him a floral wreath, but instead we decided on a life raft.
-It's what he would have wanted.

-An elephant walks into a pub and says "Large scotch please barman."
 "You again" says the bar man "Why do you drink so much?"
 There
 The elephant replies "I do it to forget."